casthub/docs/en/automation-cards.md

 </code-block>
 </code-group>

-There isn't a whole lot that goes in to Conditions - but you can read further on how to report failures and prevent an Automation from proceeding in the [Conditions](/automation-cards/conditions) documentation.
+There isn't a whole lot that goes in to Conditions - but you can read further on how to report failures and prevent an Automation from proceeding in the <docs-link path="/automation-cards/conditions">Conditions</docs-link> documentation.

 ### Actions